Best Practices for Indoor Air Quality Monitoring

 Asbestos particles

-Breakdown of asbestos-containing products (floor and ceiling tiles, textured ceilings)
+Breakdown of asbestos products (floor/ceiling tiles, textured ceilings)

 Fine or stringy white-gray dust